 Scott Goodwin specializes in civil and criminal appeals.
 He has advocated for clients at every level of state and federal court, including before the Delaware Court of Chancery, the Supreme Courts of Delaware and Utah, and the United States Supreme Court.
-His appellate experience covers a wide range of issues, including Fourth, Fifth, Sixth, and Eight Amendment challenges; statutory interpretation; rules of procedure and evidence; separation of powers; standing and jurisdiction; Equal Protection; sovereign immunity; prosecutorial ethics; extraordinary writs, federal habeas corpus; and actual innocence.
-He has represented a broad spectrum of clientele, including prisoners, tort victims, family businesses, financial institutions, prominent billionaires and politicians, and foreign heads of state.
+His appellate experience covers a broad spectrum of issues, including Fourth, Fifth, Sixth, Eighth, and Fourteenth Amendment challenges; separation of powers; Equal Protection; prosecutorial ethics; extraordinary writs, federal habeas corpus; and actual innocence.
+He has represented a wide range of clients, including prisoners, tort victims, family businesses, state governments, civil rights organizations, financial institutions, prominent billionaires and politicians, and foreign heads of state.
 Scott has secured favorable outcomes in the vast majority of his cases – over 70 state and federal appeals – including several after oral argument.

 - University of Virginia School of Law (J.D.)